feren-OS/Feren-User-Guide/docs/burntodvd/windows.rst

-Writing the ISO to a DVD in Windows
+Microsoft Windows
 ==================

-Windows 7, 8.X and 10 instructions
+Windows 7, 8.X, 10 and 11 instructions
 ----------------

 The modern versions of Windows simplify the process of writing an ISO file to a DVD by having a burner out of the box.